Rosewool Insulation Refractory Co.,Ltd.

 Share:

-Rock wool board, also known as mineral wool insulation, is a versatile and high-performance material renowned for its exceptional fire resistance, thermal efficiency, and soundproofing capabilities.
+rock wool board, also known as mineral wool insulation, is a versatile and high-performance material renowned for its exceptional fire resistance, thermal efficiency, and soundproofing capabilities.
 Unlike traditional insulation options, rock wool excels in demanding environments where safety, durability, and sustainability are critical.

-1. Introduction: Why Rock Wool Board Stands Out
+1. Introduction: Why rock Wool Board Stands Out

-Rock wool is made from natural volcanic rock (basalt) and recycled slag, spun into fibers at extremely high temperatures.
+rock wool is made from natural volcanic rock (basalt) and recycled slag, spun into fibers at extremely high temperatures.
 Its unique properties make it ideal for:

 ✅ Fire safety (non-combustible, slows flame spread)